Frequently Asked Questions

 Can I grow microgreens in an apartment or small space?

-Absolutely!
+Absolutely.
 Microgreens are one of the best crops for small-space living.
 A single tray can sit on a kitchen counter, windowsill, or small shelf.
 Our 7x14 Microgreen Tray Kit was designed specifically for compact spaces and produces enough microgreens for a small family each week.
-Our Small Sprouting Tray Set is even more compact—perfect for dorm rooms, RVs, or tiny kitchens.
+If you are even tighter on space, our 10x10 trays are a great fit for dorm rooms, RVs, or tiny kitchens.
 No outdoor space, garden, or special room needed.
 If you have a flat surface and a light source, you can grow microgreens.

 What plants should NOT be grown as microgreens?

 Some plants are toxic at the seedling stage and should never be grown or consumed as microgreens.
-These include nightshade family plants—tomatoes, peppers, eggplant, and potatoes—which contain alkaloids (like solanine) that are harmful to humans at the seedling stage.
-You should also avoid any ornamental plants, sweet peas (not to be confused with regular garden peas, which are safe), and any wild plant seeds you cannot positively identify.
-When in doubt, stick to seeds specifically labeled for microgreen or sprouting use from reputable suppliers like Trueleaf Market.
+These include nightshade family plants (tomatoes, peppers, eggplant, and potatoes), which contain alkaloids like solanine that are harmful to humans at the seedling stage.
+You should also avoid ornamental plants, sweet peas (not to be confused with regular garden peas, which are safe), and any wild plant seeds you cannot positively identify.
+When in doubt, stick to seeds specifically labeled for microgreen or sprouting use from reputable suppliers like True Leaf Market.

 Can I grow microgreens year-round indoors without a grow light?

 You can, but results will vary.
-A sunny south-facing windowsill can work during months with strong natural light, but you'll likely notice leggy, pale, or slow-growing microgreens during shorter winter days or in spaces without direct sunlight.
-For consistent results year-round, we recommend using an LED grow light positioned 6-12 inches above your trays for 12-16 hours daily.
+A sunny south-facing windowsill can work during months with strong natural light, but you will likely notice leggy, pale, or slow-growing microgreens during shorter winter days or in spaces without direct sunlight.
+For consistent results year-round, we recommend using an LED grow light positioned 6 to 12 inches above your trays for 12 to 16 hours daily.
 Even a basic, affordable shop-style LED light makes a noticeable difference in stem thickness, color, and overall quality.

 Using and Eating Microgreens